-Each employee contributes to the State of California to provide disability insurance mandated by the California Unemployment Insurance Code.
+Each staff member contributes to the State of California to provide disability insurance mandated by the California Unemployment Insurance Code.
 Contributions are made through a payroll deduction.
 Disability insurance is payable when an employee cannot work because of illness or injury unrelated to employment at TAS or when an employee is entitled to temporary workers' compensation at a rate less than the daily disability benefit amount.
-Specific rules and regulations governing disability are available from the main office.
+Specific rules and regulations governing disability are available from Human Resources.